-A growing number of smartphone manufacturers are making sustainable and eco claims.
+A growing number of smartphone manufacturers are making sustainable and eco-phone claims.
 How green are the phones, really?
 Should you get one?

 But, if you’re looking for a phone to match your sustainability ethos, or at least, match your Tesla (or any electric car for that matter), it can be a more difficult pursuit.
 Are smartphones really sustainable?
 Here’s what you need to know.

-If you watched the Super Bowl last Sunday, then surely you saw at least one of the myriad of commercials for EVs (hopefully it was the Zeus commercial for BMW and not the Dr. Evil spot for GM).
 Car companies are indeed going electric in a bid to reduce our dependency on fossil fuels.
-But what about our other favorite piece of tech—our phones?
+But what about our other favorite piece of tech — our phones?
 Don’t they seem significantly more muted by comparison?

-A recent report from Deloitte estimated that smartphones will generate the equivalent of 146 million tons of CO2 in 2022.
+A recent report from Deloitte estimated that smartphones generated the equivalent of 146 million tons of CO2 in 2022.
 That’s about half a percent of all global CO2 emissions produced in 2021 (about 34 gigatons).

 The rest of the emissions are usage-related or come from refurbishing or end-of-life processing.